By using this site, you agree to the Privacy Policy and Terms of Use.

 • 3 cups finely chopped yellow onions (about 2 medium onions)

-• 2 cups peeled and finely chopped tart green apples (Granny Smith works best)
+• 2 cups peeled and finely chopped tart green apples (Granny Smith preferred)

 • 1 ½ cups finely chopped dill pickles (about 3 small pickles)